Final Fantasy VIII: Gameplay

 Like the Final Fantasy games before it, Final Fantasy VIII consists of three main modes of play: the world map, the field map, and the battle screen.
 The world map is a 3D display in which the player may navigate freely across a small-scale rendering of the game world.
 Characters travel across the world map in a variety of ways, including by foot, car, Chocobo, train, and airship.
 The field map consists of controllable 3D characters overlaid on one or more 2D pre-rendered backgrounds, which represent environmental locations such as towns or forests.
 The battle screen is a 3D model of a location such as a street or room, where turn-based fights between playable characters and CPU-controlled enemies take place.
 The interface is menu-driven, as in previous titles, but with the typical weapon and armor systems removed and new features present, such as the Junction system.
 Also featured is a collectible card-based minigame called "Triple Triad".

 For Final Fantasy VIII, Hiroyuki Ito designed a battle system based on summoned monsters, called "Guardian Forces", abbreviated in-game as "GF".
 Assigning ("junctioning") a GF onto a character allows the player to use battle commands beyond Attack with the main weapon, such as Magic, GF (to have a junctioned GF perform an action), and Item.
-Previous Final Fantasy titles provided each character with a limited pool of magic points that were consumed by each spell; in Final Fantasy VIII, spells are acquired ("drawn") either from enemies in battle, Draw Points distributed throughout the environments, or by refining items and cards.
+Previous titles provided each character with a limited pool of magic points that were consumed by each spell; in Final Fantasy VIII, spells are acquired ("drawn") either from enemies in battle, Draw Points distributed throughout the environments, or by refining items and cards.
 Spells are then stocked on characters as quantified inventory (up to 100 per spell and limited to 32 distinct spells per character) and are consumed one by one when used.
 Characters can also junction (equip) these spells onto their statistics—such as Strength, Vitality, and Luck—for various bonuses, provided the character has junctioned a Guardian Force.
 The junction system's flexibility affords the player a wide range of customization.

 These expanded mechanics for summons were a departure for the series; in previous titles, summons were relegated to a single action during battle.
 The junction system also acts as a substitute for armor and accessories, which were used in earlier games to modify character statistics.
 Moreover, where earlier titles required weapons to be equipped and tailored to the character, each major character in Final Fantasy VIII features a unique weapon which can be upgraded, affecting its appearance, power, and Limit Break.